burggraf/firestore-supabase-comparison/README.md

 - Validate data that's entered so invalid data can't be stored in the database

 #### Firebase
-Firebase a limited security and validation capability based on it's own new, proprietary language
+Firebase a limited security and validation capability based on its own new, proprietary language

 - This is a new language for your developers to learn and has no applicable use outside of Firestore
 - The language has no complex functional capabilities